fabbricadigitale/paper-chip/README.md

 Do you need **autocomplete** ?

 When you have a predefined and finite set of input values you can set the predefined values with `datasource` property.
+Don't forget to add the `autocomplete` attribute.

 <!--
 ```